mozilla/ActiveData/docs/jx_expressions.md

 ### `between` Operator ###

-Return the leftmost substring between a given `prefix` and `suffix`
+Return the leftmost substring between a given `prefix` and `suffix`.
+The prefix and suffix are interpreted as literals when using the object form.

 		{"between": {variable: [literal_prefix, literal_suffix]}}

-The prefix and suffix are interpreted as literals when using the object form.
 The array form will accept JSON expressions:

 		{"between": [value, prefix, suffix]}